andrewrk/node-s3-cli/README.md

 ### put

 Uploads a file to S3.
+Assumes the target filename to be the same as the source filename (if none specified)

 Example:

 ```
 s3-cli put /path/to/file s3://bucket/key/on/s3
+s3-cli put /path/to/source-file s3://bucket/target-file
 ```

 Options: